Digital Media Marketing Designer

 Distribution Method: Billboards and bus shelters around metro areas of Michigan.

 The Process: The Angel Program requested that I create a billboard, bus shelter, and updated logo based on their previous design work.
-They did not have any vector or high-resolution imagery so I had to recreate their previous design materials using Adobe Illustrator, Photoshop, and Indesign.
+They did not have any vector or high-resolution imagery so I had to recreate their previous design materials using Adobe Illustrator, Photoshop, and InDesign.
 The logo was created in Illustrator and provided as various vector format files (EPS, PDF, and AI).

 Target Audience: K-12 School Administrators, School Safety Liaisons, Mental Health Professionals, and School Resource Officers.

-Distribution Method: Printed by DTMB Print and Mail Management and provided at the 2-day in-person academy-hosted location.
+Distribution Method: Printed by DTMB Print Services and Mail Management and provided at the 2-day in-person academy-hosted location.

-The Process: The design was downloaded as an Indesign Conference Template from Adobe Stock.
+The Process: The original design was downloaded as an InDesign Conference Template from Adobe Stock.
 The template design was slightly modified to fit the requirements.
 The copy was provided by OSS staff.
 Many of the presenter’s photos were enhanced using AI to scale resolution and bring back facial details.
 Additional images were purchased or downloaded from Adobe Stock.

 Testimonial Statements of Success from Government Officials & Law Enforcement